|2nd Lieutenant Hylbert John Birkbeck of the 1st Battalion, West India Regiment.

-The Rolls for the Queen's South Africa Medal lists Lieut.
-H. J. Birkbeck as being entitled to that medal with the
+The rolls for the Queen's South Africa Medal lists Lieut.
+H. J. Birkbeck as being entitled to that medal with the single

-single clasp "Cape Colony".
-The Roll shows Birkbeck as first being a member of Orpen's Horse and then transferring
+clasp "Cape Colony".
+The roll shows Birkbeck as first being a member of Orpen's Horse and then transferring to the

 Orpen's Horse served in the far west of Cape Colony.
 Raised as a 300 member unit in 1900, the men enlisted for an

 initial six months but served for a full year.
 At the end of that period about 2/3rds of the men took their discharge.

 Some of the remainder continued to serve under Major Orpen while others including H. J. Birkbeck transferred to

 other units such as the Border Scouts

 The Border Scouts were a locally raised British/South African cavalry unit whose ranks were filled by troopers of